 We have a history of operating losses and negative operating cash flows.
-We incurred a net loss of $\notin 62.8$ million and $\notin 223.8$ million for the years ended December 31, 2022 and 2021, respectively.
-We believe we will continue to incur operating and net losses at least for the near term.
+We incurred a net loss of €112.1 million and €62.8 million for the years ended December 31, 2023 and 2022, respectively.
+We believe we will continue to incur operating and net losses at least for the near and medium-term.
 A significant portion of our operating expenses are fixed.
 We anticipate, due to, among other things, ongoing administrative expenses associated with our U.S. listing and related regulations and reporting requirements, we will operate at a loss for the near and medium-term.
 Additional losses could impair our liquidity and may require us to raise additional capital or to curtail certain of our operations in an effort to preserve capital.
-Incurring additional losses could also erode investor's confidence in our ability to manage our business effectively and result in a decline in the price of Shares.
+Incurring additional losses could also erode investor's confidence in our ability to manage our business effectively and result in a decline in the price of

+Shares.
 Even if we achieve profitability, there can be no assurance that we will be able to maintain profitability in the future.
 We may need to raise additional financing through loans, securities offerings or additional transactions in order to fund our ongoing operations.
-There is no assurance that we will be able to obtain such additional financing or that we will be able to obtain such additional financing or that we will be able to obtain such additional financing on favorable terms if at all.
+There is no assurance that we will be able to obtain such additional financing or that we will be able to obtain such additional financing on favorable terms if at all.

-Our growth and success is highly correlated with and thus dependent upon the continuing rapid adoption of, and demand for EVs, as well as, availability of critical components needed for EVs and our products.
+Our growth and success is highly correlated with and thus dependent upon the continuing adoption of, and demand for EVs, as well as, availability of critical components needed for EVs and our products.
 Among other things, changes to fuel economy standards or the success of alternative fuels, or changes to rebates, tax credits and other financial incentives from governments, utilities and others to offset the purchase or operating cost of EVs and EV charging technology, may negatively impact the EV market and, thus, the demand for our products and services.

-Our potential profitability and growth is highly dependent upon the continued adoption of Electric Vehicles ("EVs") by consumers, businesses, and fleet operators continued support from regulatory programs and in each case, the use of our chargers and charging stations, any of which may not occur at the levels we currently anticipate or at all.
+Our potential profitability and growth is highly dependent upon the continued adoption of electric vehicles ("EVs") by consumers, businesses, and fleet operators continued support from regulatory programs and in each case, the use of our chargers and charging stations, any of which may not occur at the levels we currently anticipate or at all.
 The market for EVs is still rapidly evolving, characterized by rapidly changing technologies, increasing consumer choice as it relates to available EV models, their pricing and performance, evolving government regulation and industry standards, changing consumer preferences and behaviors, intensifying levels of concern related to environmental issues, and governmental initiatives related to climate change and the environment generally.
-Although demand for EVs has grown in recent years, there is no guarantee of continuing future demand.
+Although demand for EVs has grown overall in recent years, there is no guarantee of continuing our sustained future demand, as was seen with the reduced EV demand in 2023, which impacted our results.

 Residential, commercial and public charging may not develop as expected and may fail to attract projected market share of total EV charging.
 If the market for EVs develops more slowly than expected, or if demand for EVs decreases, our growth would be reduced and its business, prospects, financial condition and operating results would be harmed.
 The market for EVs could be affected by numerous factors, such as: